S-AR-A/QUT-Zombie-game/README.md

 ### **2.Day(Morning) mode**
 No zombies.
-Player can roam the map in daylight and see the Frozen zombie models.
+Player can roam the map in daylight and see the frozen zombie models.

 ![night image 3](Assets/GameplayImages/d1.png)